Squeeze

 Danica DoraKeyboards2024-

-• The original lineup for the band in 1974 were Chris Difford, Glenn Tilbrook, Jools Holland and Peter Gunn.
+• The original lineup for the band in 1974 was Chris Difford, Glenn Tilbrook, Jools Holland and Peter Gunn.
 The lineup has changed constantly since the band first formed, but both Difford and Tilbrook have remained throughout.

 • Throughout the band's history, the vast majority of songs and music have been written by Chris Difford and Glenn Tilbrook.